 The main free screen reader is NVDA.
 See www.nvda-project.org.

-you need to know if the screen reader you select is going to work with
+need to know if the screen reader you select is going to work with the apps

-the apps and environment where it needs to be used.
-Discussion with the
+and environment where it needs to be used.
+Discussion with the company and

 From: Milt Johnson [mailto:milt.johnson at aggiemail.usu.edu]